-- Overall, 56.25% of the students who have graduated in 2019 and were eligible to work found jobs in the cosmetology industry. - 64.29% of Advanced Cosmetologist students who have graduated in 2019 and were eligible to work found jobs in the cosmetology industry. - 37.50% of Combination Advanced Esthetics & Advanced Manicurist students who have graduated in 2019 and were eligible to work found jobs in the cosmetology industry. - 65.22% of Advanced Esthetician students who have graduated in 2019 and were eligible to work found jobs in the cosmetology industry. - 47.37% of Advanced Manicurist students who have graduated in 2019 and were eligible to work found jobs in the cosmetology industry.
+- Overall, 66.13% of the students who have graduated in 2020 and were eligible to work found jobs in the cosmetology industry. - 78.95% of Advanced Cosmetologist students who have graduated in 2020 and were eligible to work found jobs in the cosmetology industry. - X% of Massage Therapy students who have graduated in 2020 and were eligible to work found jobs in the cosmetology industry. - X% of Combination Advanced Esthetics & Advanced Manicurist students who have graduated in 2020 and were eligible to work found jobs in the cosmetology industry. - 92.31% of Advanced Esthetician students who have graduated in 2020 and were eligible to work found jobs in the cosmetology industry. - X% of Advanced Manicurist students who have graduated in 2020 and were eligible to work found jobs in the cosmetology industry.